martimy/clab_cvx_dcn/README.md

 # Spine-Leaf Data Centre Topology using Cumulus routers

-This lab consists of five [Cumulus](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) [VX routers](https://docs.nvidia.com/networking-ethernet-software/cumulus-vx/) connected in a spine-leaf topology (two spine and three leaf).
+This repo includes code and instructions to create a test data centre network using [Cumulus](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) routers.
+The network is created using [containerlab](https://containerlab.dev/) and it consists of five [VX routers](https://docs.nvidia.com/networking-ethernet-software/cumulus-vx/) connected in a spine-leaf topology (two spine and three leaf).
 Each leaf router is connected to one Linux host.

-Cumulus Linux is a fork of FRRouting so it uses similar set of instructions, but it adds more functionalities, including unnumbered interfaces, which are useful in configuring BGP or OSFP in data centres.

-All routers in this lab run both BGP and OSPF using numbered interfaces.
-I will updated the lab to include unnumbered configuration as well.

-The lab also includes the ability to run [Observium](https://www.observium.org/), which is a network monitoring and management platform, and [SuzieQ](https://www.stardustsystems.net/suzieq/), an open source software for network observability.
+Cumulus Linux supports various routing protocols such as BGP, OSPF, and RIP based on the open-source software [FRRouting](https://frrouting.org/).
+Cumulus routers can be deployed on bare-metal switches or virtual machines, such as Cumulus VX used in this network.

 ![Lab Topology](img/dc_topo.png)

+## Applications

+1. Routing Configuration: You can use this network environment to learn how to configure various network protocols in the original topology.
+You may also modify the topology or extend.
+The initial configuration includes BGP and OSPF routing protocols using numbered interfaces.
+Cumulus supports unnumbered interface configuration as well.

+2. Network Monitoring: You can use this network environment to learn network management and monitoring using SNMP.
+You can run and configure [Observium](https://www.observium.org/), which is a network monitoring platform, to receive networking performance metrics and events.
+Also included is [SuzieQ](https://www.stardustsystems.net/suzieq/), an open source software for network observability.

 ## Requirements